orlofv/Cyber-Threat-Intelligence/Help me understand with ChatGPT/README.md

 **7. CIF (Collective Intelligence Framework)**
 Purpose: A tool for aggregating, sharing, and analyzing threat intelligence from various sources.
 Usefulness: Useful if you're looking to collect and manage large volumes of data.
-Its focus on aggregation aligns with your goal, but consider its overlap with existing solutions and the
-specific functionalities you need.

 **8. OpenCTI**
 Purpose: An open-source platform designed for managing, analyzing, and sharing threat intelligence.
-Usefulness: Highly recommended for your scenario.
-OpenCTI not only allows for the aggregation of intelligence from multiple sources but also supports the creation of additional feeds and   procedures.
+Usefulness: OpenCTI not only allows for the aggregation of intelligence from multiple sources but also supports the creation of additional feeds and   procedures.
 Its ability to integrate with other tools and frameworks can significantly enhance your CTI project.